When a door is needed for remodeling or new construction, door unit configuration and handing are two important aspects that need to be determined.

 A common configuration includes using a 3'0" wide door with two 12" sidelites.

-The rough opening necessary will now increase to the addition of two 12" sidelites and two 1" mullposts, adding 26".
+The rough opening necessary will now increase to the addition of the two sidelites as well as two mullposts which are used between the sidelite and the door.

 Single Door w/ 2 Sidelites R.O.

 Adding a transom to a unit increases the rough opening height.
-The glass in a rectangular transom, coupled with the frame around the transom, will add 13½" to the rough opening.
+Reeb standard glass in a rectangular transom, coupled with the frame around the transom, will add 13½" to the rough opening.

 Single Door w/ 2 Sidelites and Transom R.O.